QuinlanMann/QMEE/README.md

 # QMEE
-"A line I wrote on my local computer  "
+A line I wrote on my local computer
-"This should work"
+This should work